Marie Jones: Plays

 Fly Me To The Moon (2012), performed in New York and Belfast, tells the story of Davy, an 84-year-old Frank Sinatra fan and his two carers Francis and Loretta.

 In 2018 as part of the theatre's 50th anniversary season the Lyric Theatre, Belfast produced the world premiere of Dear Arabella, a series of three monologues for three women.

 Film roles

-As a film actress, she is best known for playing Sarah Conlon in In the Name of the Father, a film about The Troubles.
+As a film actress, she is best known for playing Sarah Conlon in In the Name of the Father; she has also appeared in Closing the Ring and Philomena.